MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

 # Calls between Dynamics 365 Remote Assist mobile users

-Technicians using the Dynamics 365 Remote Assist mobile can call and collaborate with other Dynamics 365 Remote Assist mobile users.
-This opens up many scenarios for technicians, including peer-to-peer collaboration with other technicians using the Dynamics 365 Remote Assist mobile app (rather than Microsoft Teams desktop or Teams mobile).
-[Learn about Dynamics 365 Remote Assist mobile to Teams calls](remote-assist-mobile-to-teams-calls.md)
+For peer-to-peer collabration, technicians using Dynamics 365 Remote Assist mobile can call and collaborate with other Dynamics 365 Remote Assist mobile users.
 A Dynamics 365 Remote Assist mobile user can join a one-to-one or group call with other Dynamics 365 Remote Assist mobile users.

 > [!NOTE]
 > This article shows how a Dynamics 365 Remote Assist mobile user can call another Dynamics 365 Remote Assist mobile user.
 [Learn about group calls with at least three Dynamics 365 Remote Assist mobile app users](group-calling.md).
+Technicians on Dynamics 365 Remote Assist mobile can also [collaborate with colleagues on Microsoft Teams desktop or Teams mobile](remote-assist-mobile-to-teams-calls.md).

 ## Prerequisites